In the movie Badlands (1973), director Terrence Malick the protagonist, is a young soul.

 This drop of hatred works as a catalyst in Kit’s young soul.
 It is probably one of the first times he experiences life in a human body.

 He lacks pity and remorse.
 He doesn’t hate people, nor does he experience joy in their suffering.
 That is to say, that is an additional confirmation that he is a young soul.

-Prison, suffering and the electric chair are the karmic payment for Kit’s bad deeds.
+Prison, suffering, and the electric chair are the karmic payment for Kit’s bad deeds.